-There was only one small problem; when I am stressed, dehydrated or lacking sleep, I’m prone to epileptic seizures and they usually only occur when I’m sleeping.
-I wasn’t stressed or dehydrated, but I hadn’t had a whole lot of sleep over the previous few days, so when I fell asleep on the plane I apparently was the centre of attention for a short period of time once again.
-In fact, Anna was afraid they were going to make an emergency landing.
-Watching someone have a seizure is pretty scary, I’m sure, but it’s probably even worse when that person is about 6’7″, 100+ kg and is in a crowded, confined space travelling at the speed of sound, 10km above the earth’s surface!
-Anna woke me up to tell me I had had a seizure, which to me was a surprise, as I hadn’t had any of the warning signs; hallucinating smells, deja vu, etc. The guy across the aisle from me just looked at me like I had tried to motorboat his wife.
-After a while I began to realise what had happened.
-I was starting to develop a headache, had bitten my tongue quite badly and was drooling.
+There was only one small problem; when I am stressed, dehydrated, or lacking sleep, I’m prone to epileptic seizures and they now usually only occur when I’m sleeping.
+I wasn’t stressed or dehydrated, but I hadn’t had a whole lot of sleep over the previous few days so when I finally had a nap on the plane I apparently was the centre of attention for a short period of time once again.
+In fact, Anna was afraid they were going to make an emergency landing!
+Watching someone have a seizure is pretty scary, I’m sure, but it’s probably even worse when that person is around 200cm (6’7″) or so, 100+ kg (220+ lb), and is in a crowded, confined space travelling at the speed of sound 10km above the earth’s surface!
+Anna woke me up to tell me I had had a seizure, which to me was a surprise as I hadn’t had any of the warning signs that I typically experience, such as hallucinating smells or having deja vu.
+The guy across the aisle just looked at me like I had been checking out his wife.
+After a while I began to realise what had happened; I was starting to develop a headache, had bitten my tongue quite badly, and was drooling.
 The three hour drive from Chennai to Pondicherry in obscene Indian traffic was hell, I felt every bump, swerve and near-miss in my skull.
-We arrived at our resort at about 2:00pm, but most of the Monday and Tuesday are a blur.
-I did get out and do a lot of walking and this is a really beautiful place.
+We arrived at our resort at about 2:00pm, but most of the Monday and Tuesday are a blur, however, I did get out and do a lot of walking and this is a really beautiful place.

 Pondicherry was controlled by the French for 280 years until 1954.
 There are still a fair few French people here, but most of them are middle-aged or older, not a whole lot of young whippersnappers like myself getting about.
-I’ve been to India before, Mumbai and Goa, and Pondicherry is like a busier Goa; It’s on the coast, nice and relaxed, a few smelly hippies with their shitlocks and hacky sacks, but with less of the stress, poverty, chaos and filth of Mumbai.
+I’ve been to India before, Mumbai and Goa to be precise, and Pondicherry is like a busier Goa; It’s on the coast, nice and relaxed, a few smelly hippies with their shitlocks and hacky sacks, but with less of the stress, poverty, chaos, and filth of Mumbai.
 Sure, it’s there, but nowhere near as bad.
-Other things I’ve noticed in the couple of days we’ve been here:
+Other things I’ve noticed in the couple of days that we’ve been here:

-- There is a lot less beach cricket than I expected.
+- There is a lot less beach cricket being played than I expected.
 Actually, none.
 Maybe because the sea’s too dangerous.

 - There are mosquitoes EVERYWHERE!

 - Pretty much every Indian male here has a moustache.
 As soon as their body is ready, they grow one.
-I’m going to grow one again.
-I did the same thing when I went to Greece.
-I figured all Greek people had moustaches, so I grew one.
-I thought it looked pretty awesome, Anna just thought I looked like a pedo:
+I’m going to grow one again, just like I did when we went to Greece back in October of 2010.
+I just figured all Greek people had moustaches so I grew one too and I thought it looked pretty awesome, but Anna just thought I looked like a paedophile: